Blue H.E.L.P.Honoring the Service of Law Enforcement Officers Who Died by Suicide

 We believe it’s time to support the families who have lost loved ones to those injuries.

 We believe in the saying, “It is not how they died that mattered, it is how they lived”

 Why Blue H.E.L.P.?

-It is the mission of Blue H.E.L.P. to reduce mental health stigma through education, advocate for benefits for those suffering from post-traumatic stress, acknowledge the service and sacrifice of law enforcement officers we lost to suicide, assist officers in their search for healing, and to bring awareness to suicide and mental health issues.
+It is the mission of Blue H.E.L.P. to reduce mental health stigma through education, advocate for benefits for those suffering from post-traumatic stress, acknowledge the service and sacrifice of law enforcement officers we lost to suicide, support families after a suicide and to bring awareness to suicide and mental health issues.